jaredly/j3/Roadmap.md

 - [x] figure out the wrong deailio

-- [ ] make like a bunch more tests, and maybe do it ... in a UI? idk
+- [ ] make like a bunch more tests, and maybe do it ... in a UI? idk maybe code is fine
-- [ ] unifyTypes should be also using a map, I should say
+- [ ] unifyTypes should be also using a map, I dare say

 # yasss